JobkWasswa/TASK_ME/README.md

-# 🚀 Task ME - The Task Manager
+# 🚀 TASK ME - The Task Manager

 **Task ME** is a modern, full-stack task management application designed to help you organize your daily activities and accomplish your goals.